 Abortion-rights activists argued neither religion nor science could agree on when life begins.
-They reasoned that a woman should not be bound by the sectarian views of others which are more religious in nature.
+They reasoned that a woman should not be bound by the sectarian views of others who are more religious in nature.

-This was a disingenuous position, and one that would not be as apparent for another 20-plus years.
+This was a disingenuous position and one that would not be as apparent for another 20-plus years.
 While wordsmithing their arguments, advocates for abortion hedged their bets, arguing that even if what was developing in the womb would be considered “life,” it was not really a “person” entitled to protection.

 It Is Wrong to Unjustly Take Life

 Scripture provides principles and applications to express God’s will on how we should live.
 Most religions recognize that it is wrong to take life.
-The scriptural command that forbids murder (Exodus 20:13 NIV) is clear.
+The scriptural command that forbids murder (Exodus 20:13) is clear.
 To muddy the waters, abortion activists argued about high-emotion issues like rape and incest.
 They introduced philosophical debates that tried to distinguish between what is a “human life” and what is a “person.”

 Psalm 51 and Unborn Life